nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/import-export-products.md

 ## Exporting product

 You can download products from your catalog in PDF (**Download catalog as PDF** button), export in XML or Excel formats (**Export** button).
-If you don’t need to download all the products you can use **search** to find the required products or/and use checkboxes to select the needed products.
+If you don't need to download all the products you can use **search** to find the required products or/and use checkboxes to select the needed products.
 Choose to **export all** or only **selected** from the Export dropdown list.
 A table with products you have chosen will be downloaded.
 The table consists of all the products characteristics from product editing page tabs (Product info, SEO, Pictures and so on).

 > [!NOTE]
 >